 We doubt that too many women actually look forward to menopause (though we happen to think it’s not a bad idea to start doing so!).
-Some of the symptoms of menopause include hot sweats (and cold flashes), insomnia, irritability, and weight gain.
+Some of the symptoms of menopause you may encounter are: trying to get rid of hot sweats (and cold chills flashes), insomnia, irritability, and weight gain.

 Unfortunately, hormonal weight gain are symptoms of menopause andaren’t the same as other types of weight gain.
 It can make it harder to lose the excess weight.

 Discover what types of symptoms you should be on the lookout for and a few self-care tips to get you past the hormonal weight gain hump.

 If you are can't seem to lose those added hormonal pounds, a menopause-certified health coach can be helpful.
 We can create a personalized plan that fits your schedule.
 Book 30 minutes for your personal consultation with a health coach.

 The symptoms of >hormonal weight gain during menopause are similar to the symptoms of other types of weight gain, which means this type of weight gain isn’t always easy to diagnose.
 One of the biggest red flag warning signs you're in perimenopause or menopause.